Flag and fix inappropriate reviews

 - Under the average rating, click [number of] reviews.

-- Scroll to the review you’d like to flag and click the flag icon .
+- Scroll to the review you’d like to flag, click the three dot menu, then click the flag icon .

 - Complete the form in the window that appears and click Submit.